-As a pilot, and to inform future work in the field, the study will utilise an effectivenessimplementation hybrid design.27 This will entail collecting information regarding strategies to improve the implementation of health promoting practices and policies, as well as data about the effects of the intervention on health behaviour.27 The study will employ a cohort, cluster randomised controlled trial design for evaluation.
-The unit of randomisation will be the football League to which clubs belong (see Figure 1).
-A six month intervention over one winter sporting season will be implemented, with outcome data collected immediately following the intervention period.
+As a pilot, and to inform future work in the field, the study will use an effectiveness-implementation hybrid design.27 This will entail collecting information regarding strategies to improve the implementation of health-promoting practices and policies, as well as data about the effects of the intervention on health behaviour.27 Hybrid designs have been recommended to facilitate research translation, as they provide policy-makers and practitioners with information to assess the merit of an intervention, as well as the mechanisms needed to implement it.^{27 28} impact groups of people within the organisation (clusters).29 In the case of this study, junior football clubs are the organisation within which junior players (and their parents) are clustered.
+The unit of randomisation will be the football league to which junior football clubs belong (see figure 1).
+A 6-month intervention over one winter sporting season will be implemented, with outcome data collected immediately following the intervention period.